evan-erdos/evanescent-tides/README.md

 # evanescent-tides
 Entry for GGJ 2017, by Electric Heroin

+- Carter Williams
+- Ben Scott
+- Hugh "Smokey" Dyar

 ![Luna Go Home](/Assets/Concept Images/lunagohome.png)

 # Pitch
 A puzzle game where you control the moon, and thus the tide level, which you must utilize to solve puzzles.
-The magical realism spirit of The Little Prince.
+The magical realism and childlike spirit of The Little Prince or Neil Gaiman novels.

 # Style
 The game will be played on a fairly small hexogonal grid.
 The hexagons/tiles are for visual style and for water physics calculations, and can/will be on the small side of things. ie: each "position" that the boat can be at (or the size of land bridges and other such things) can take up a multide of hexagons in the world.